Raymond Hunthausen: Church investigation

-As a result of the complaints surrounding Hunthausen's alleged deviations from church doctrine, in 1983 the Vatican authorized Cardinal Ratzinger, Prefect of the Congregation for the Doctrine of the Faith, to launch an investigation.
-Archbishop (later Cardinal) James Hickey of Washington, DC, was named apostolic visitor to the Archdiocese of Seattle.
+As a result of the complaints surrounding Hunthausen's alleged deviations from Church doctrine, in 1983 the Vatican authorized Cardinal Joseph Ratzinger, prefect of the Congregation for the Doctrine of the Faith, to launch an investigation.
+Archbishop James A. Hickey of Washington was named apostolic visitor to the archdiocese.
 Hickey's delegation met with Hunthausen and others to investigate his administrative and pastoral practices.
 The investigation concluded that Hunthausen had exercised "weak doctrinal leadership" in a number of areas, including allowing children to receive the sacrament of Communion without first having received the sacrament of penance.

-Donald Wuerl, later archbishop of Washington, was controversially named an auxiliary bishop with special powers.
+Thereafter, Fr Donald Wuerl was controversially named an auxiliary bishop with special powers.
+Thomas Murphy, Bishop of Great Falls–Billings, was appointed coadjutor bishop in 1987.
 According to Thomas Bokenkotter, "A resolution of the affair was finally announced by the Vatican in April after it accepted the report of a commission that recommended that Hunthausen's authority be restored and a coadjutor bishop be appointed.
 Hunthausen stoutly maintains that his archdiocese has remained fundamentally the same and was never in violation of Vatican doctrine; nor has he had to alter the general direction of his ministry or compromise his liberal beliefs."
-Thomas Murphy, Bishop of Great Falls–Billings was appointed coadjutor bishop in 1987.

 Hunthausen is remembered most for his support of the poor and disenfranchised.
 He was also an advocate for the youth and encouraged better catechesis in Catholic parishes and Catholic parochial schools despite waning enrollment.
 In 1985, he helped establish the Institute for Theological Studies at Seattle University, which in 1996 evolved into the School of Theology and Ministry.

 Retirement and legacy

-On August 21, 1991, Pope John Paul II accepted Hunthausen's resignation as archbishop of Seattle.
-He then moved to Helena, Montana, to live with his brother, Jack Hunthausen.
-Raymond Hunthausen continued to hear confessions once a week in East Helena, Montana, and led retreats in the Diocese of Helena.
+On August 21, 1991, Pope John Paul II accepted Hunthausen's resignation as Archbishop of Seattle, five years before the normal episcopal retirement age of 75.
+He then moved to Helena to live with his brother, Jack Hunthausen.
+Raymond continued to hear confessions once a week in East Helena, Montana, and led retreats in the Diocese of Helena.

-On July 22, 2018, Raymond Hunthausen died in his home in Helena at age 96.
-He is the second archbishop to be interred in the crypt at St. James Cathedral.
+On July 22, 2018, Hunthausen died in his home in Helena at age 96.
+He was the second archbishop to be interred in the crypt at St. James Cathedral.